amiaopensource/ffmprovisr/readme.md

 ```
 ffmprovisr
 ```
-This works currently under macOS, Linux and the Linux subsystem on Windows.
+This works currently under macOS, Linux and the Linux apps on Windows (Ubuntu and Debian tested).
 On classic Windows you can install the last [release](https://github.com/amiaopensource/ffmprovisr/releases) manually and the open `index.html` in a browser.

 ## How do I contribute?